rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 The first few days I was enjoying lots of eggs, bacon, sausage, steak, and cheese.
 It was not a difficult transition, considering my diet beforehand consisted of all these foods plus some vegetables, peanut butter, and the occasional apple or orange.
 Despite eating a lot of food for the first week, I immediately started dropping weight.
 It was about 4 pounds of what I think was just water weight within the first 3 or 4 days.
 I kept the weight off, and never experienced drastic weight loss like this again.

 The diet also expanded my pallet.
-Trips to the store were brief, limited to the beef, pork, and egg sections.
+Trips to the store were brief, limited to the beef, pork, and dairy sections.
 Knowing I would have small variety, I tried new things like pork chops and ribs that I had never bought fresh before.
 I also tried whole milk, a switch from the almond milk I had been drinking for months prior.
 I cut out oil too, only using butter and bacon fat.
 More important than oil, I cut out all the sauces that I used to pour over my meat and vegetables.

 Heres a picture of every grocery trip I made this month.
 This will give you a good idea of what I ate in less pictures than my instagram.
 More about how much all this cost me later.